unChaz/sci-fi-5e/srd/classes/scion.md

 #### Sorcerous Origins

-Different sorcerers claim different origins for their innate tek.
+Different scions claim different origins for their innate tek.
 Although many variations exist, most of these origins fall into two categories: a draconic bloodline and wild tek.

 ##### Draconic Bloodline

 Your innate tek comes from draconic tek that was mingled with your blood or that of your ancestors.
-Most often, sorcerers with this origin trace their descent back to a mighty sorcerer of ancient times who made a bargain with a dragon or who might even have claimed a dragon parent.
+Most often, scions with this origin trace their descent back to a mighty scion of ancient times who made a bargain with a dragon or who might even have claimed a dragon parent.
 Some of these bloodlines are well established in the world, but most are obscure.
-Any given sorcerer could be the first of a new bloodline, as a result of a pact or some other exceptional circumstance.
+Any given scion could be the first of a new bloodline, as a result of a pact or some other exceptional circumstance.

 ###### Dragon Ancestor